rlewkowicz/docker-mediawiki-stack/README.md

 [![Build Status](http://jenkins.binaryoasis.com/buildStatus/icon?job=mediawiki-docker-stack)](http://jenkins.binaryoasis.com/job/mediawiki-docker-stack/)

 ###TLDR:
-Master is development.
-REL branches are inline with their respective branches
+Master is my development (not mw dev).
+REL branches are inline with their respective (mw) branches

 Docker requires a 64-bit OS and version 3.10 or higher of the Linux kernel.
 To check: uname -r